francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 When using a CM11 interface, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.

 ON, OFF, and DIM commands are supported.
+Support for RCS bidrectional thermostat protocol TBD.

 ## Configuration